Client Pay Portal

 She says you could end up adding unnecessary complexity to the product or creating an additional burden for your users.

-“Going through the UI/UX design process properly helps you avoid creating problems where there are none, or even solving the wrong problem,” says Dahlenburg.
+"Going through the UI/UX design process helps you avoid creating problems where there are none," says Dahlenburg.
+"Sometimes, you may even solve the wrong problem or create a new one by skipping steps."

 Project efficiency increases